tanosshi/myoraei/README.md

 ## 🗂️ License

-Kanade is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)
+Myoraei is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE)

 > I am not associated with anything you do in this app.
-Any complaints?
-Please create an issue.